CloudInn/promptscan/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Requirements

+- Go 1.24 or later
+- OpenAI API key
+- Internet connection for API calls

 ## Acknowledgments

-- Inspired by the [Rebuff](https://github.com/protectai/rebuff) prompt injection detection framework
-- Uses OpenAI's embedding and language models for detection
+- Uses OpenAI's language models for detection
 - Built with the [openai-go](https://github.com/openai/openai-go) client library
+- Inspired by prompt injection detection research and best practices